ooaklee/ghatd/README.md

   -w "github.com/example/ghatd-detail-api"
 ```

 See [About Details](./docs/about-details.md) and [Getting Started With A New Project](./docs/how-to/local-development/a-new-project-it-s-in-the-detail.md) for the supported Detail types and generated-app workflow.
+See [Managing MongoDB Migrations](./docs/how-to/manage-mongodb-migrations.md) before adding or applying migrations.

 ### Starting the server